UPDATED June 19, 2020

 The Inner Work of Racial Justice: Healing Ourselves and Transforming our Communities Through Mindfulness.
 Rhonda V. Magee.
 NY: Penguin, 2019.

-Free PDF introduction to ColorInsight ideas: The Way of ColorInsight: Understanding Race andLaw Effectively Through Mindfulness-Based ColorInsight Practices
+Free PDF introduction to ColorInsight ideas (PDF downloads fine, even though graphics on screen look odd): The Way of ColorInsight: Understanding Race andLaw Effectively Through Mindfulness-Based ColorInsight Practices

 Trouble to See Resources